 Winds can also make tiles and slates slip, thus creating a pocket for the water to get in.
 Remember, even a small amount of water can cause further damage, such as rotting.
 The water that stays on your roof for over two days is called “ponding water”; this could be your worst enemy.
-Even small mistakes in the roof design and installation can let the water rest on the roof for too long, which then leads to some major issues, including damages of the deck structure and roof surface.
+Even small roof design mistakes in its installation can let the water rest on the roof for too long, which then leads to some major issues, including damages of the deck structure and roof surface.

 It’s not rare that faulty workmanship of the ponding area allows accumulation of dirt and causes the growth of algae and vegetation.
 But, sometimes, weather conditions are not to be blamed for roof problems.
 It happens that everything is alright with the roof, per se, but you’re still getting a leakage through your ceiling.
 The moisture, in this case, is caused by condensation.
 This happens when the roof space is not properly ventilated.
 Same as most of the roof damages, this too almost exclusively happens because of poor workmanship and/or lack of maintenance.

 At Stapleton Roofing, we can help you determine what type of damage your roof currently has.
 We’ll give you an honest opinion on what course of action should be taken next, whether it’s minor damage or so severe that a new roof should be installed.
 Our company prides itself on service and we stand behind our work.
-Call us today 602-737-2360 or visit us online.
+Call us today (602) 833-ROOF (7663) or visit us online.